thomasloupe/twitpic/README.md

 Automatically update your Twitter profile picture by selecting from a list of images on your website.

 **Notice**: This project no longer works for automatic profile updates.
-X.com (Twitter) has moved profile image updates to their Pro/Enterprise API tiers which cost $42,000+ per month.
+X.com (Twitter) has moved profile image updates to their Pro/Enterprise API tiers which costs hundreds/thousands per month.
 As such, this repository has been permanently archived.

 1. **Clone**